bmesbuildteamucla/bmesbuildteamucla.github.io/workshops/workshop-3--arduino-analog/challenge-activity-1--dino-run/README.md

   Serial.println("Please enter tolerance level");                       //User inputs tolerance level, recommended to be at around 100. while (tolerance == 0) {                                              //The tolerance level is compared with the difference between the
     if (Serial.available() > 0) {                                       //photoresistors' current readings and the calibration data average.
-      tolerance = Serial.parseFloat();                                  //The tolerance is a float, so use Serial.parsefloat() to collect user input
+      tolerance = Serial.parseFloat();                                  //The tolerance is a float, so use Serial.parseFloat() to collect user input.
     }

   }